Trello vs. Jira: new 2018 detailed review

 “Having a single source of truth of all issue types helps teams prioritize against their big picture goals, while continually delivering value to their customers.”

-With its variety of features and solid structure, Jira caters more to large teams.
+With its diverse features and solid structure, Jira caters more to large teams.

-Small to medium business with large development teams, as well as enterprise-level teams will probably get the most out of all this tool has to offer.
+Small to medium business with large development teams, as well as enterprise-level teams will most likely be able to get the most out of the extensive features this tool can to offer.

 The best use cases for Jira include: